Documentation

 Types Name Description

-int, uint, float, vec2, vec3, vec4 drag Whether to make this a draggable setting rather than where the user must type the value.
+int, uint, float, double, vec2, vec3, vec4 drag Whether to make this a draggable setting rather than where the user must type the value.

 vec3, vec4 color Whether this is a color setting.
 Includes a color picker.